Kaspar-Holding/SFP-ROA/README.md

 ## Updates

 ### 09 May 2023:
-- 2004: Prining Bug resolved
+- 2004: Printing Bugs resolved
 - Deployed

 ### 05 May 2023: